Shreya2338/Let-s-Get-Together-Resources-Hub-Project/README.md

 ## 🌟 Project Overview

-When I first joined the Let’s Get Together community, resources were scattered across a **large, unorganized document**, making it hard to find anything quickly.
+When I first joined the Let’s Get Together community, resources were scattered across a **large, unorganized google document**, making it hard to find anything quickly.

 As the **Front-End Developer & UI Engineer**, I built this **interactive Resources Hub** to:
 - Organize all links and documents efficiently